HackYourFuture-CPH/JavaScript/javascript1/week3/homework.md

 Go to http://roverjs.com/ and complete the functions and arrays chapters.

-## Step 5: Hand in Homework:
+## Step 5: Hand in Homework
-Go over your homework one last time:

-- Does every file run without errors and with the correct results?
-- Have you used `const` and `let` and avoided `var`?
-- Do the variable, function and argument names you created follow the [Naming Conventions](https://github.com/HackYourFuture/fundamentals/blob/master/fundamentals/naming_conventions.md)?
-- Is your code well-formatted (see [Code Formatting](https://github.com/HackYourFuture/fundamentals/blob/master/fundamentals/naming_conventions.md))?

-If you can answer yes to the above questions then you are ready to hand if the homework:
+Watch [this video](https://www.youtube.com/watch?v=feyBVDhFQuk) for a more detailed go-through of how to hand in homework!

+- Create a new branch called `javascript/javascript1/week3`
-* Use the `hyf-homework` repo and add your homework files in the `javascript/javascript1/week3` folder
+- Add all your changes to this branch in the `javascript/javascript1/week3` folder.
-* Make your commits for the homework.
-Remember to seperate the code into meaningful commits!
-* Push the changes to github
+- Create a pull request using the `javascript/javascript1/week3` branch
+- Wait for mentor feedback
+- Implement feedback, `add`, `commit` and `push` the changes
+- Now you can merge the changes into `master`
-* Share the github link to your classes slack channel.
+- When merged you can **share the github link** to your classes slack channel if you are **proud of what you did** 💪

----

-🎉
+- Now celebrate 🎉🎉🎉